By Dr. Brian Lewis

 Mistakes provide the best opportunities to learn, but how many parents fail to convey this message through the example of their own behavior?
 One way to model this is to routinely share stories within the family of lessons we have learned through our own errors.
 Children may never learn that such errors are acceptable and part of a growth mindset without our modeling mistakes and thoughtful recovery.

 My wife and I have learned (and often use the tool) to “act as if” our kids will succeed.
 This means modeling that we are neither willing to nor interested in micromanaging them.
 The idea is to model respect and an expectation of goodwill and good effort all around the family.
 Seeing the kids model it back is the confirmation that the extra time spent teaching this lesson has paid off in the end.

 Putting it all together

 “Putting it All Together” was a favorite childhood biography I read about Brooks Robinson, the Orioles third baseman I idolized.
 He was my model for good sportsmanship.
 Now that I’m an older dad I realize how much my own dad has also been a model for me.
 He has never been about brown paper packages tied up with strings.
 Instead, there’s always grit, love of hard work and integrity.
 He’s loving and honest.

 So, next time you’re watching that buff, tanned dad on the TV ad for hair restoration – the dad swimming with his kids – here’s some advice: Don’t throw out your dinner, instead throw down a little positive modeling for your kids.
 Take that Rodgers and Hammerstein!
 (Did I just say that?)

 Love is instinctual, but parenting is not — at least for some of us!
 Looking to develop skills to become a courageously imperfect parent?
-Join one of our July Master Classes!
+Join one of our monthly Master Classes!